Initial Assessment and Referral

 • Service providers, intake teams and PHNs responsible for undertaking initial assessments which may involve making recommendations on the level of care required.

-WA Primary Health Alliance is providing GPs in Western Australia with paid IAR-DST training covering two workshops in one online session.
+WA Primary Health Alliance is providing GPs and mental health clinicians in WA with IAR-DST training via two online workshops.

-Workshop One runs for 30 minutes.
+Workshop 1 runs for 30 minutes.
 The training topics will include:

 • Introduction to the IAR and the development of the IAR national guidance.